myshell-ai/MeloTTS/README.md

 speed = 1.0

 # CPU is sufficient for real-time inference.
-# You can also change to cuda:0
+# You can set it manually to 'cpu' or 'cuda' or 'cuda:0' or 'mps'
-device = 'cpu'
+device = 'auto' # Will automatically use GPU if available

 # English
 text = "Did you ever hear a folk tale about a giant turtle?"